mann1mal/summit-2018-container-lab/labs/lab3/chapter3.md

         RUN chmod 755 /scripts/*
 ```

-* Add the Wordpress source from gzip tar file. podman will extract the files.
+* Add the Wordpress source from gzip tar file. docker will extract the files.
 Also, modify permissions to support non-root container runtime.
 Switch to port 8080 for non-root apache runtime.

 ```bash
         COPY latest.tar.gz /latest.tar.gz